 Population Characteristics

 After screening individuals for valid accelerometer wear data, 96,660 participants remained in the study.
-17,206 participants not meeting the genetic quality control criteria.
+We excluded 17,206 participants not meeting the genetic quality control criteria.
 1,587 participants had missing covariate data, and 1,980 had prevalent CAD at baseline, which left a final analytic sample of 75,887, among whom 65,079 participants were of White British ancestry as outlined in Figure 1.
 Compliance was high, with a median wear time of 6.9 days.
 Table 1 shows the characteristics of the participants in our sample.
 The median follow-up time was 6.8 years with a total of 430,160 cumulative person-years and 1,368 CAD cases.
 The average age at baseline was 62.5 and participants in this sample were generally higher educated, less likely to smoke, and had lower levels of material deprivation than the larger population in the UK, which coheres with previous research.38 eTable 3 shows the quintiles of PAEE, % MVPA, and the polygenic score.
 Model 1 refers to the fully adjusted model and model 0 refers to the model adjusted for biological sex.

 [Insert Figure 1 here]